What does the Swiss chancellor actually do?

 Federal chancellors existed many years before the first cabinet minister; it is the oldest Swiss institution still in existence.
 As early as 1803 the Federal Diet appointed a Confederate Chancellor, who became Federal Chancellor with the foundation of the federal state in 1848.

-Most chancellors have been recruited from parliament and have belonged to a government party.
+Most chancellors have been recruited from parliament and have belonged to a govement party.
 Only the rightwing Swiss People’s Party has never had a chancellor.

-The federal chancellor heads the Federal Chancelleryexternal link, which plans and coordinates government business.
-Chancellors also take part in the weekly government meetings, where they have an advisory role.
-As the government’s chief of staff, they can mediate, coordinate, co-author reports, make proposals and even submit motions.
+The federal chancellor heads the Federal Chancelleryexteal link, which plans and coordinates govement business.
+Chancellors also take part in the weekly govement meetings, where they have an advisory role.
+As the govement’s chief of staff, they can mediate, coordinate, co-author reports, make proposals and even submit motions.
 Voting, however, is not possible.

-The chancellor’s area of responsibility also oversees communication for the federal government as well as federal initiatives and referendums, and elections in the House of Representatives.
+The chancellor’s area of responsibility also oversees communication for the federal govement as well as federal initiatives and referendums, and elections in the House of Representatives.

 Nineteen former Swiss presidents are still alive.
 What does this record say about the country’s political stability and leadership?